redstone-finance/redstone-oracles-monorepo/packages/movement-connector/README.md

 See [multisig.ts](./scripts/multisig.ts) for implementation in the typescript of the multisig transactions.

 ### Deployements
-We addopted the object-code-deployment model, see [object-code-deployment](https://aptos.dev/en/build/smart-contracts/deployment) and [deploy-script](./scripts/deploy.ts).
+We adopted the object-code-deployment model, see [object-code-deployment](https://aptos.dev/en/build/smart-contracts/deployment) and [deploy-script](./scripts/deploy.ts).